bloeys/nset/README.md

 Now assume we have added the numbers `1`, `2` and `3`, then we add number `65`.
 The first 3 numbers fit in the first uint64 integer of the array, but `65` doesn't so at this point the array is expanded until we have enough 65 bits or more, so 1 more integer is added and the second bit of the second integer is set.

-### A note on memory usage
+### Memory characteristics

 This setup gives us very high add/get/remove efficiency, but in some cases can produce worse memory usage.
-For example, if you make an empty set then add `5000` NSet will be forced to create 78 integers and then set one bit on the last integer.
+For example, if you make an empty set then add the number `5000` NSet will be forced to create 78 integers and then set one bit on the last integer.
 So if you have a few huge numbers (a number in the millions or billions) then you will be using more memory than a hash map or an array.

 But if your numbers are smaller and/or closer together then you will have **a lot better** memory efficiency.
-An array storing all
+A normal array storing all
-4 billion uint32 integers will use 16GBs of memory, while NSet with all 4 billion will only use 256MB.
+4 billion uint32 integers will use `16 GB` of memory, while NSet can store all 4 billion integers with only use `512 MB`.

+To improve the worst case scenario, which happens when someone just adds the number $2^{32}$ and nothing else (which uses 512 MB), NSet is split into 128 `buckets`, where each bucket can represent a maximum of $2^{25}$ (~33 million) values.

+The upper 7 bits of a value are used to select a bucket, then the number is placed in a position in that bucket depending on its value and excluding the bits used by the bucket.

+With this the worst case (e.g. adding MaxUint32) will only increase usage by **up to** `16 MB`.

+> tldr: NSet will use a max of 512 MB when storing all uint32 (as opposed to 16GB if you used an array/map), but it might reach this max before
+> adding all uint32 numbers.